edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

 ![ae-outlier-training-roc](/img/ae-outlier-training-roc.png){:class="img-responsive"}

-An area under the curve (AUC) of 0.90 is actually very good.
+An area under the curve (AUC) of 0.9 is actually very good.
 As a comparison, state-of-the-art methods such as HiCS[^fn2] only obtain an AUC of about 0.8 on this data set.

-It is interesting to plot the outlier scores of each single data point.
+It is interesting to plot the outlier scores of each single data point:

 ```python
 data['labels'] = labels